-Students at Highlands start their Science GCSEs after Christmas in Year 9.
+Students at Highlands start their science GCSEs after Christmas in Year 9.
 This allows for a greater amount of time to be spent on these important qualifications.

-Students follow either the 'Trilogy Combined Science' in the core or they will add this time to one of their options in Year 10 & 11 to enable them to take the three separate Sciences.
+Students follow either:

+- Trilogy Combined Science in their core science lessons or - separate biology, chemistry and physics GCSE by increasing their science taught time in the option blocks.